percona/pmm-doc/docs/using/backup.md

 ## Creating a backup {: #backup-create }

-> You must add a [backup storage location](#backup-location) before backing up
+> You must add a [backup storage location](#backup-location) before backing up.

-1. Navigate to *Backup Management-->Backup Inventory*
+1. Navigate to *Backup Management-->Backup Inventory*.

-2. Click {{icon.plussquare}} Add
+2. Click {{icon.plussquare}} Add.

 3. In the *Backup On Demand* dialog, enter values for:

-    - *Service name* -- The service being backed up
+    - *Service name* -- The service being backed up.
-    - *Vendor* -- The database vendor name (only * * currently supported)
+    - *Backup name* -- A unique name for the backup.
-    - *Backup name* -- A unique name for the backup
+    - *Description* -- A long description.
-    - *Description* -- A long description
+    - *Location* -- The predefined storage location.

-    - *Location* -- The predefined storage location
+    > *Vendor* is a read-only value showing the database vendor name.
+(Currently only for the supported MySQL service.)

-4. Click *Backup*
+4. Click *Backup*.

 5. In the *Backup Inventory* pane, watch the *Status* column.

 ## Restoring a backup {: #backup-restore }

-> You can only restore a backup to the same service type.
-I.e. a MySQL backup can only be restored to a MySQL database server.
+> You can only restore a backup to the same service.
+I.e. a MySQL backup of service `mymsql-service-1` can only be restored to a MySQL database server registered with the same service name.

 1. Navigate to *Backup Management-->Backup Inventory*